ybenitezf/cdk_polylith/README.md

 cdk synth
 ```

-Oops !!!, we get and error, something like:
+But wait, we get and error.
+Something like:

 ```
 RuntimeError: Cannot find asset at cdk_polylith/projects/cdk_app/lambda
 ```

-The cause of this is that the previous implementation assumed that any cdk command would be execute on the root of the repository and we have moved on to `projects/cdk_app`, to fix this we can move the `lambda` folder to `projects/cdk_app` and test again:
+The root cause for this error is that the previous implementation assumed that any cdk command would be execute on the root of the repository but our app has been moved to `projects/cdk_app`.
+To fix this, we need to move the `lambda` folder under `projects/cdk_app` and run `cdk synth` again:

 ```bash
 cd ../../